MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-service-bus.md

 1. Open the *application.properties* file in a text editor.

 1. Append the following code to the end of the *application.properties* file.
-Replace the sample values with the appropriate values for your service bus:
+Replace the placeholder values with the appropriate values for your service bus, and do not put quotes around the values.

     ```yml
     spring.jms.servicebus.connection-string=<ServiceBusNamespaceConnectionString>